Generate Trend Raster (Map Viewer)

 The Result layer group includes the following parameters:

-• Output name determines the name of the layer that is created and added to the map.
+• Output name specifies the name of the layer that is created and displayed.
 The name must be unique.
 If a layer with the same name already exists in your organization, the tool will fail and you will be prompted to use a different name.

 • Save in folder specifies the name of a folder in My content where the result will be saved.